BIG-SA/BASH-Intro-2018/notes/1_bash.md

 Here’s a depiction of the Linux file system.
 Obviously, there is a lot missing in the above figure.
-The home directory (jono) for the user Jono is housed within the home folder which itself is housed within the root fol der.
+The home directory (jono) for the user Jono is housed within the home folder which itself is housed within the root folder.
 The path all the way from the top is thus “root–>home –>jono or in command-line terms /home/jono.

 **Note:** the forward slash was used to delimit (i.e. separate) the individual folder names as well as indicating the root of the file system.